Julia Sanderson: Marriages

-She was married three times but had no children.
+She was married three times, but had no children.
 Her first marriage was to Tod Sloan, a jockey, on 22 September 1907.
-She sought and obtained a divorce from him Feb.
-10, 1913.
+She sought and obtained a divorce from him on February 10, 1913.
 Her second marriage was to Navy Lieutenant Commander Bradford Barnette, head of the United States Navy's Hydrographic Department, and son of Rear Admiral W.G.
-Barnette USN.
+Barnette, USN.
 Her third marriage was to singer Frank Crumit.
-They courted for six years while appearing in the musical Tangerine before marrying on July 1, 1927.
+They courted for six years while appearing in the musical Tangerine, before marrying on July 1, 1927.
 Sanderson was sued for divorce in September 1922 by her second husband, Barnette, with Crumit, 33, named as co-respondent.
-Crumit was at the time still married to a Connecticut woman.
+Crumit was, at the time, still married to a Connecticut woman.

-Crumit and Sanderson wed in 1928, and they retired briefly to Dunrovin, their country home at Longmeadow a suburb of Springfield.
+Crumit and Sanderson wed in 1928, and they retired briefly to Dunrovin, their country home at Longmeadow, a suburb of Springfield.
 In 1930, they began working as a radio team, singing duets and engaging in comedy dialogues.
-The couple starred in Blackstone Plantation, which was broadcast on CBS (1929-1930) and on NBC (1930-1934).
-They performed as the "Singing Sweethearts."
-In 1930, they continued with a popular quiz show, The Battle of the Sexes, which ran 13 years, Crumit and Sanderson drove from Massachusetts to New York City, a four-hour trip, twice a week to do their radio show.
+The couple starred in Blackstone Plantation, which was broadcast on CBS (1929-1930) and NBC (1930-1934).
+They performed as the "Singing Sweethearts".
+In 1930, they continued with a popular quiz show, The Battle of the Sexes, which ran 13 years.
+Crumit and Sanderson drove from Massachusetts to New York City, a four-hour trip, twice a week to do their radio show.
 Their final broadcast was aired the day before Crumit's death of a heart attack in New York City on September 7, 1943.